ThiagoBfim/tfjs-image-classifier/README.md

 Project for classifier a image captured by WebCam.

-To start this project just open the html file and allow the WebCam.
+To start this project just open the <b>index.html</b> and allow the WebCam.

 ###Reference Documentation
 [Transfer learning image classifier](https://www.tensorflow.org/js/tutorials/transfer/image_classification)